ibm-cloud-docs/account/validate-catalog-filter.md

 ## Next steps
 {: #next-filter-private}

-A user with access to a private catalog sets a filter to restrict users from viewing {{site.data.keyword.cloud_notm}} offerings that provide free pricing plans.
-See [Filtering the {{site.data.keyword.cloud_notm}} catalog at a private catalog level](/docs/account?topic=account-restrict-by-user) for more information.
+A user with access to a private catalog sets a filter to include only specific {{site.data.keyword.IBM_notm}} products.
+See [Including specific {{site.data.keyword.IBM_notm}} products in your private catalog](/docs/account?topic=account-restrict-by-user) for more information.